AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-interactive-images/r-html5-aem-interactive-image-conf-attrib/r-html5-aem-interactive-image-config-attrib-zoomview-enablehd.md

  <tbody>
   <tr>
    <td colname="col1"> <p> <span class="codeph"> always|never|limit</span> </p> </td>
    <td colname="col2"> <p> Enable, limit, or disable optimization for devices where <span class="codeph"> devicePixelRatio</span> is greater than <span class="codeph"> 1</span>.
 Affects devices with high-density display like iPhone4 and similar devices.
-If active, the component limits the size of the IS image request as if the device had a pixel ratio of <span class="codeph"> 1</span>, thereby reducing the bandwidth. </p> </td>
+If active, the component limits the size of the IS image request as if the device had a pixel ratio of <span class="codeph"> 1</span>, reducing the bandwidth. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <span class="codeph"><span class="varname"> number</span></span> </p> </td>